Inflammation in Chronic Disease Phase 1

 Existing research has already confirmed that an inflammatory response can be controlled at multiple levels, but there is still a lot to be learned about how inflammation is regulated.
 This is due in part to the complexity of the inflammatory response and the multitude of components and factors involved.
 However, there appear to be some common principles across different inflammatory diseases, and these commonalities may prove to be fundamental to inflammation itself.
 Researchers must explore these common principles further to help fill in the gaps in our understanding of the response.

 Through the Inflammation in Chronic Disease initiative, CIHR will support research teams that look beyond individual diseases and conditions.
 By helping identify a unifying theory to explain chronic inflammatory states, these teams will lay the foundation for the development of interventions to reduce and alleviate diseases associated with inflammation.

 The goal of this initiative is to develop a unified, transformative Canadian strategy on inflammation.
 This initiative will support health research to accelerate the discovery and validation of common biomarkers, therapeutic targets, and inflammatory mechanisms among chronic diseases.
 The ultimate goal of this research will be to prevent and/or treat chronic disease by reducing inflammation and pain through novel interventions.
 The six major objectives of this initiative include:

-- To understand the mechanisms underlying tissue inflammation across chronic diseases, including following organ transplantation;
+- Understanding the mechanisms underlying tissue inflammation across chronic diseases, including following organ transplantation.

-- To identify novel common markers, and potential therapeutic targets and treatments, including research on microbiota;
+- Identifying biomarkers common to inflammatory diseases and potential therapeutic targets and treatments, including microbiota.

-- To develop novel imaging strategies to detect and monitor the progression of inflammation and pain, and their responsiveness to interventions and therapeutic strategies;
+- Developing imaging strategies to detect and monitor the progression of inflammation and pain, and their responsiveness to treatment.

-- To identify novel interventions and effective programs for prevention of chronic disease and the pain associated with chronic disease.
+- Identifying interventions and effective programs for prevention of chronic disease and the pain associated with chronic disease.